 Definitions

 CTO was defined as a lesion with total occlusion exhibiting TIMI grade 0 flow in a native vessel for more than 3 mo.
-Estimation of the occlusion duration was based on the first onset of angina symptoms, prior history of myocardial infarction (MI) in target vessel territory, or comparison with a prior angiogram.
+Estimation of the occlusion duration was based on the first onset of angina symptoms, prior history of myocardial infarction (MI) in the target vessel territory, or comparison with a prior angiogram.
 Procedural success was defined as angiographic success (final residual diameter stenosis < 20% and TIMI grade 3 flow following recanalization of the CTO).
 Clinical success was defined as successful PCI with the patient discharged alive.

 Criteria for choice of donors

 Patients were candidates for intervention if they had sufficient cardiac function to lie in the supine position for at least 2 h.
 To minimize confounding factors, only patients undergoing primary anterograde CTO-PCI whose target vessel was ≥ 2.5 mm in diameter were included in this study.
-Patients were excluded if they had more than one CTOs treated during the same PCI procedure or if there was no clear evidence for CTO duration ≥ 3 mo.
+Patients were excluded if they had more than one CTO treated during the same PCI procedure, or if there was no clear evidence for CTO duration ≥ 3 months.

 Study design